vookimedlo/Sheet/README.md

     </a>
 </p>

 A very light-weight action sheet.
+Responds to vertical and horizontal size class changes.

 Fade             |  Slide
 :-------------------------:|:-------------------------: